oswaldobapvicjr/performetrics/README.md

     > **Note:** A single call to the factory method `Stopwatch.createStarted()` may create a started stopwatch for convenience.

-3. Execute the the code to be profiled and then stop the counters (optional):
+3. Execute the code to be profiled and then stop the counters (optional):

     ```java
     sw.stop();